 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.” – Nelson Mandela

 Language courses at RMIT can be studied at either undergraduate or postgraduate level.
-Depending on your program you can select between one and three years of language study through the Bachelor of International Studies (Languages) or undertake take one or more language electives in any other program of study.
-You can begin your language study at your existing proficiency level, i.e. complete beginner or more advanced (see individual language pages for details of how to take a placement test).
+You can begin your language study at your existing proficiency level, from complete beginner to more advanced (see individual language pages for details about placement tests).

 We focus on practical and applied language skills to enhance your linguistic and intercultural communication abilities, and to foster your intellectual and cultural engagement with the countries where the language is spoken.

 You can undertake a variety of overseas study experiences depending on the structure of your course.
 These include exchange with partner institutions, study abroad with non-partner institutions, study tours (global intensives), work-based or internship programs, and other short-term programs.
 Learn more with RMIT Exchange, or head to Mobi to search our exchange partners.